Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-cNBKEaJMLyM,139.17236666666668.md

 ### Transcript

-> family and with that i hope to see you on tuesday for, the update 5 satisfactory experimental launch i am really excited there's still a lot of work to do so i'm going to just get back to that now have a lovely weekend everybody hope to see you there on tuesday take care bye
+> family and with that I hope to see you on tuesday for, the update 5 satisfactory experimental launch I am really excited there's still a lot of work to do so I'm going to just get back to that now have a lovely weekend everybody hope to see you there on tuesday take care bye
 >
 > [Music]